Michael Kellner

 Michael Kellner (born 8 May 1977) is a German politician (Alliance 90/The Greens) who has been serving as a Member of the Bundestag representing electoral constituency Uckermark – Barnim I since 2021.

-In addition to his parliamentary work, Kellner has been serving as Parliamentary State Secretary at the Federal Ministry for Economic Affairs and Climate Action in the coalition government of Chancellor Olaf Scholz since 2021.
-In this capacity, he is also the Commissioner for Small and Medium-Sized Enterprises.
+In addition to his parliamentary work, Kellner served as Parliamentary State Secretary at the Federal Ministry for Economic Affairs and Climate Action in the coalition government of Chancellor Olaf Scholz from 2021 to 2025.
+In this capacity, he was also the Commissioner for Small and Medium-Sized Enterprises.

 Early life and education

-After a stay at kibbutz in Israel, Kellner studied political science at the University of Potsdam from 1996 to 2002.
-In his thesis, he analyzed the relationship between the federal states of Berlin and Brandenburg.
+Kellner grew up in his hometown of Gera in East Germany, the son of a school principal and a polyclinic.
+Both parents lost their jobs after the fall of the GDR.
+After graduating from school, Kellner lived and worked briefly on an Israeli kibbutz.
+He then studied political science at the University of Potsdam from 1996 to 2002, as well as in Canterbury as an Erasmus scholarship holder and at Michigan State University, as a Fulbright scholar.
+In his thesis, he dealt with the relationship between the states of Berlin and Brandenburg.

 Career

 Kellner joined Alliance 90/The Greens in 1997.

 From 2004 to 2009, Kellner worked as chief of staff to Claudia Roth in her capacity as member of the Green Party's national leadership.
 He subsequently became a legislative advisor to Frithjof Schmidt.

 From 2013 to 2022, Kellner was his party's General Secretary.
 Following his switch into a government position, he was replaced in the role during a party convention in January 2022 by Emily Büning.